-XVI.
+VII.
 GRIEVANCE PROCESS

-LCC has established procedures for initiating a grievance process, which is available in the LCC student handbook.
+LCC has established procedures for initiating a grievance process, which is available in the LCC Student Handbook p.66.
 A complaint or grievance must be handled in the following sequence:

 - Point of Origin

 - Department/Academic Director

-- LCC Student Success Center Director
+- LCC Student Success Center Director (File a formal grievance)

-- Appropriate Vice President

-- LCC Office of the President

-XVII.
+VIII.
 APPENDIX